clpo13/rangecalc-js/README.md

 [![codecov](https://codecov.io/gh/clpo13/rangecalc-js/branch/master/graph/badge.svg)](https://codecov.io/gh/clpo13/rangecalc-js)
 [![npm](https://img.shields.io/npm/v/rangecalc.svg)](https://www.npmjs.com/package/rangecalc)

 Find the CIDR range of a set of IPv4 addresses.
-Requires [Node.js](https://nodejs.org) 8 or later.
+Requires [Node.js](https://nodejs.org).

 ## Get it

 Install with `npm install rangecalc`.
 Use it in your code with `var rangecalc = require('rangecalc');`.

 A simple CLI program is included to demonstrate range calculation.
 Run with `rangecalc`.
 You can even try it without installation by running `npx rangecalc`.

 ## Use it